 And the light switch at the bottom of the stairs meant you had to RACE up to beat the darkness!

 (side note- My cousin’s house had a room devoted to kids…the Spiel Keller… I was GREEN with envy.
-Can you imagine a room devoted to toys and games? although as an adult, I realize it was a way for my very tidy Tante to keep the house from being overrun with Legos and Mensch Aergere Dich Nicht dice)
+Can you imagine a room dedicated to toys and games?
+Although as an adult, I realize it was a way for my very tidy Tante to keep the house from being overrun with Legos and Mensch Aergere Dich Nicht dice)

-And of course, the massive deep freeze that scared me just a bit… I feared falling in while helping her find the right package.
+Of course, there was the massive deep freeze, which scared me just a bit… I feared falling in while helping her find the right package.

 The laundry room was next to the pantry room.
-I admit, I never did figure out how to use the washer.
-There were settings to preheat the water, and you had to know what temperature to wash things in.
-(The mysterious labels on the clothing were no help at all, you need a degree in hieroglyphics) Washing in Germany is more of an all-day event than a quick…”let me just toss that in the wash” like it is here.
-The wringer was fun to play with though (watch those fingers!).
+I admit I never did figure out how to use the washer.
+There were 627 different settings!
+You had to preheat the water, and you had to know what temperature to wash things in.
+(The mysterious labels on the clothing were no help at all; you need a degree in hieroglyphics) Washing in Germany is more of an all-day event than a quick…” let me just toss that in the wash” like it is here.
+The wringer was fun to play with, though (watch those fingers!).
 There was a dryer, but it was NEVER USED!
-There were racks indoors (in the Heizung Keller), and a line outside!
-And of course, the clothes pin bag hanging in the corner.
-You remember it?
+There were racks indoors (in the Heizung Keller) and a line outside!
+And, of course, the clothespin bag hanging in the corner.
+Do you remember it?
 It looked like a little dress with the bottom sewn shut.
 And shelves loaded with cleaning products and scrubbers.
 I don’t think that a stain existed that Oma couldn’t clean … and believe me, I was the kid who tried.

 Other rooms had furniture, trunks, bits and pieces.
-Not trash or junk, these were useful but unused objects that just weren’t thrown away.
+Not trash or junk; these were useful but unused objects that weren’t thrown away.
 Everything was neat and organized, and nothing was too old.
-There were tools and interesting gizmos, canning supplies and Christmas boxes.
+There were tools and interesting gizmos, canning supplies, and Christmas boxes.
 There were even toys left over from my Aunt.
-By today’s kid standards, probably not exciting… but I loved it.
-Naturally, I stayed out of the furnace room, Oma might get the idea that I wanted to fold the drying laundry!
+By today’s kid standards, it’s probably not exciting… but I loved it.
+Naturally, I stayed out of the furnace room; Oma might get the idea that I wanted to fold the drying laundry!

 In Southern California, we lived in a tract home made from wood and plaster on a cement slab.
-No Cellar stairs, no underground adventures…. and no jars of Mirabellen as Nachtisch for Oma’s delicious Mittagessen!
+There were no cellar stairs, no underground adventures, and no jars of Mirabellen as Nachtisch for Oma’s delicious Mittagessen!
 Oma’s Keller will always be linked with Germany in my mind.

 Bits and Pieces from Oma’s Keller